-The Women's Sports Medicine Center opened its doors at a time when research was validating what many women knew from their own experience: many women prefer and perceive that they get better care in medical centers devoted to their specific medical needs.
+Many women prefer and perceive that they get better care in medical centers devoted to their specific medical needs.
 A survey on Women's Satisfaction With Primary Care released found that women want medical clinics that offer things like child care, increased privacy, more time during appointments to discuss their concerns, and medical providers who were informed about women's health research and resources.

 Women's Sports Foundation

 Canadian Society of Exercise Physiology